Learn About Rescued Exotic Animals at Kira’s World Mini Zoo

 The cost of admission is $5.50 per person.
 You can have your photo taken with some of the animals for an additional charge.

-They are open Thursday through Sunday, from 10am to 5pm.
+They are open Thursday through Sunday, from 11am to 5pm.
 The last tour starts at 4pm.
 Reservations are required.
+You MUST pay 50% of admission cost at time of reservation to ATH Movil 787-422-2871.

 The tours are usually conducted in Spanish.
 If you need a tour in English, let them know that when you make your reservation and they will try to accommodate you.